 The 2016 Lancaster Disabilities conference involved a convergence of thinkers forming a stream with a particular focus on “Mad Studies” of which members of the Asylum Collective were involved in help bring together.
 In 2017 was the 30th anniversary of Asylum Magazine which saw a conference being held in the University of Manchester on the theme of ‘Action and Reaction’.

-Many developments are happening including a complete rebuilding of the Asylum website to better suit and support the needs of the community, a back history of content will be coming online on the new website, future print issues are being organised, contributions are being welcomed, discussions are being had and events are being planned.
+Many developments are happening including a complete rebuilding of the Asylum website to better suit and support the needs of the community and the uploading of back issues of the magazine.
+Future print issues are being organised, contributions are being welcomed, discussions are being had and events are being planned.

 Magazine subscriptions are available in posted printed form, and also ebook versions!
 You can support the future of this non profit magazine by paying for a subscription below: